Family safeguarding

 Our Family Safeguarding teams are made up of:

-- social workers - who help keep children safe with their families
+- Helping to keep children safe within their families

-- domestic abuse workers - they work with families who have experienced or are experiencing domestic abuse to help them understand its impact on themselves and their children.
-Our domestic abuse workers also work with those committing acts of domestic abuse.
+- Supporting families who have experienced or are experiencing domestic abuse, helping them understand its impact on themselves and their children.
+They also work with individuals who commit acts of domestic abuse.

-- psychologists and assistant psychologists - who support parents in understanding their thoughts and emotions and the impact their mental health challenges might be having on their children
+- Helping parents understand their thoughts and emotions and the impact their mental health challenges might be having on their children

 What families can expect from us